Grodzka Gate – NN Theatre

-The "Grodzka Gate – NN Theatre" Centre (Ośrodek "Brama Grodzka — Teatr NN") is a cultural institution based in Lublin.
-It is housed in the Grodzka Gate also known as the Jewish Gate that historically used to be a passage from the Christian to the Jewish part of the city.
-In its activities the Center focuses on issues of cultural heritage.
+The Grodzka Gate – NN Theatre Centre (Ośrodek "Brama Grodzka — Teatr NN") is a cultural institution based in Lublin.
+It is housed in the Grodzka Gate, also known as the Jewish Gate, which historically used to be a passage from the Christian to the Jewish part of the city.
+In its activities, the Centre focuses on issues of cultural heritage.
 The Polish-Jewish past of Lublin is the corner stone of the art and educational programmes carried out by the "Gate".

-History and Theater activities of the Center
+History and theatre activities of the centre

-NN Theater was established in 1990 in Lublin Drama Group, accommodated at that time in the Grodzka Gate and adjoining buildings.
+NN Theater was established in 1990 in the Lublin Drama Group, accommodated at that time in the Grodzka Gate and adjoining buildings.
 In 1998 the theater became a detached, independent organization and received its current name Ośrodek "Brama Grodzka — Teatr NN".

 In its infancy theater staged the plays based on works of Kafka, Hrabal and other authors.

-As Tomasz Pietrasiewicz explains, literary adaptation of Herman Melville novel "Moby-Dick" played on the stage in June 1995 became a farewell to the certain period of producer's theater life.
+As Tomasz Pietrasiewicz explains, the literary adaptation of Herman Melville novel "Moby-Dick" played on the stage in June 1995 became a farewell to a certain period of the producer's theater life.
 When after a long break he returned to stage direction again, the spotlight shifted to the storytelling.

-The center also organizes festivals, such as "Miasto Poezji" ("City of Poetry") and "Śladami Singera" ("Following I. B. Singer’s Traces").
+The centre also organises festivals, such as "Miasto Poezji" ("City of Poetry") and "Śladami Singera" ("Following I. B. Singer’s Traces").